EPA Launches Awareness Campaign To End Plastic Bags Pollution - UrduPoint

 EPA Launches Awareness Campaign To End Plastic Bags Pollution

-Environmental Protection Agency (EPA) has launched awareness campaign in educational institutes against use of non-degradable plastic bags polluting the natural environment in a bid to turn Balochistan free from polythene or plastic bags

-ISLAMABAD, Sep 1 (UrduPoint / Pakistan Point News - 1st Sep, 2021 ) :Environmental Protection Agency (EPA) has launched awareness campaign in educational institutes against use of non-degradable plastic bags polluting the natural environment in a bid to turn Balochistan free from polythene or plastic bags.
+ISLAMABAD, Sep 3 (UrduPoint / Pakistan Point News - 3rd Sep, 2021 ) :Environmental Protection Agency (EPA) has launched an awareness campaign in educational institutes against the use of non-degradable plastic bags polluting the natural environment in a bid to turn Balochistan free from polythene or plastic bags.

-Director Technical EPA Balochistan Engineer Muhammad Khan Utmankhail on Wednesday told APP that the Authority has started its awareness campaign against polythene bags at school and college level in the province.
+Director Technical EPA Balochistan Engineer Muhammad Khan Utmankhail told APP that the Authority has started its awareness campaign against polythene bags at the school and college level in the province.

 The awareness campaign against polythene bags was started in August and will continue till November this year.

-In connection with the quarterly awareness campaign, he said that various programmes were being organized in different educational institutes of Quetta city.
+In connection with the quarterly awareness campaign, he said that various programs were being organized in different educational institutes of Quetta city.

 He said, "EPA Balochistan is on a mission to eradicate the hazard of polythene bags from the province.